Blueberry Scones with Lemon Glaze

 Step 3: Add the Blueberries

 I prefer to use frozen blueberries in my blueberry scones because it helps keep the scone dough very cold.
-This helps keep the scones light and fluffy.

 Step 4: Mix in the Liquid Ingredients

-Step 5: Lightly Knead the Dough
+Step 5: Fold the Dough

 Step 6: Form the Dough